 within me.

-Mrs. Reed looked up from her work; her eye settled on mine, her
+Mrs. Reed looked up from her work; her eye settled on mine, herher figure; I perused her features.
+In my hand I held the tract

 fingers at the same time suspended their nimble movements.